bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 tags: ["raspberry pi", featured]
 ---

 One of the first projects I wanted to try with my new Raspberry Pi was running [Pi-hole](https://pi-hole.net/).
-Pi-hole is a software tool that blocks internet ads before they ever download -- not just on a single web browser, but _on your entire network_.
-It's billed as a "black hole for Internet ads."
+Pi-hole is a software tool that blocks Internet ads before they ever download -- not just on a single web browser, but _on your entire network_.
+It's billed as "a black hole for Internet ads."

 ## Pi-hole Basics